aorinevo/nyc-node-demo-reappsjs/README.md

   - [Signal Inspector](https://chrome.google.com/webstore/detail/signal-inspector/plhigdejmcnjiljpefhbcmllngmmjggp?hl=en)

 ## Install ReappsJS Dependencies
-Clone the repo anywhere onto your computer, preferably to a directory called bloomies-ui-reapps.
+Clone the repo anywhere onto your computer, preferably to a directory called reappsjs.
-* Update reapps-properties.json with the path to your bloomies-ui-reapps, NavApp, ShopApp, BloomiesCommonUI, and BloomiesAssets repos.
+* Update reapps-properties.json with the path to your reappsjs, NavApp, ShopApp, BloomiesCommonUI, and BloomiesAssets repos.
 * Set the defaults for branch and brand in reapps-properties.json.
-* In bloomies-ui-reapps/ root, run `npm install -g && npm link`.
+* In reappsjs/ root, run `npm install -g && npm link`.
 * That's it!

 ## Basic Usage